Neural tissue engineering

 Neural tissue engineering is a specific sub-field of tissue engineering.
 Neural tissue engineering is primarily a search for strategies to eliminate inflammation and fibrosis upon implantation of foreign substances.
-Often foreign substances in the form of grafts and scaffolds are implanted to promote nerve regeneration and to repair damage caused to nerves of both the central nervous system (CNS) and peripheral nervous system (PNS) by an injury.
+Often foreign substances in the form of grafts and scaffolds are implanted to promote nerve regeneration and to repair nerves of both the central nervous system (CNS) and peripheral nervous system (PNS) due to injury.